Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/HardCoded/HardCoded.rst

     For normal operation, this should be kept disabled.

 Primarily for debugging purposes, it is possible to set MPCD to halt execution upon receipt of a ``SIGFPE`` hardware signal.
-This hardware signal is thrown by the CPU when a floating point error occurs, such as a division by zero or an overflow.
+This hardware signal is thrown by the CPU when a floating-point error occurs, such as a division by zero or an overflow.
 Typically, such errors will cause the program to be flooded with ``NaN`` values, which will either cause the simulation to crash, or propagate through the system to give garbled output.

 To enable this feature, uncomment the ``// #define FPE`` line in ``mpcd/headers/definitions.h``.
 This is most useful when running through a debugger, such as ``gdb``, to identify the source of the error.

-Dump File Flush
+File flush
 ***************
 .. note::
-    There are generally no drawbacks to enabling this, and it is recommended to keep this on.
+    There are few drawbacks to enabling this, and it is recommended to keep this on.
+    There is a slight slowdown associated with writting to file before the buffer is full.

-By default, codes written in the C programming language do not immediatly write to a terminal, or to a file.
+By default, codes written in the *C* programming language do not immediatly write to terminal or file.
-Instead, they write to a buffer controlled by the operating system, which will periodically flush the buffer to the terminal or file.
+Instead, they write to a buffer controlled by the operating system, which will periodically flush the buffer.
 It is possible to force the operating system to flush the buffer immediatly, which in MPCD is controlled by the ``# define FFLSH`` line in ``mpcd/headers/definitions.h``.
-To disable this option, comment out the appropriate line.
+To disable this option, comment out the definition.